 Honor Deadwood’s first pioneers at the Days of ’76 Museum.
 The facility features pioneer, Native American, historic firearms, and rodeo collections.
 It also houses the region’s largest collection of historic horse drawn vehicles.

 If you are looking for a mighty fine steak for dinner, try Legend’s Steakhouse, the Deadwood Grille or Mavericks Steakhouse.
 You won’t be disappointed!
 Looking for casual dining with a twist?
-Try Diamond Lil’s Sports Bar and Grille, in Kevin Costner’s Midnight Star.
-Here you can enjoy dinner among the stars and check out Kevin Costner’s movie memorabilia from familiar flicks like “Dances with Wolves,” “Untouchables,” “Field of Dreams,” and “Bull Durham” along with many others.
+Try Diamond Lil’s Sports Bar and Grille, in the Midnight Star.

 Mt.
 Rushmore – Day 2 (Approximately 10 hours)

 Grab breakfast because it is going to be a busy day!
 The Hickok House at the Best Western and Lee Street Station both serve a gigantic breakfast burrito that will keep you full all morning.
 Or, swing by Gold Country Inn, a favorite breakfast stop among locals.